KQM-git/TCL/docs/evidence/equipment/artifacts.md

 Test 1 - No tiara nor Elemental resonance - Duration of the Debuff 20 seconds.

-Test 2 - Tiara on, no elemental resonance - Duration of the Debuff 12 seconds.
+Test 2 - Tiara on, no Elemental resonance - Duration of the Debuff 12 seconds.

 ## Tiny Miracle